picocms/picocms.github.io/_docs/creating-content.md

         Put all your blog articles in a separate <code>blog</code> folder in your <code>content</code> directory.
 All these articles should have both a <code>Date</code> and <code>Template</code> meta header, the latter with e.g. <code>blog-post</code> as value (see Step 2).
     </li>
     <li>
         Create a new Twig template called <code>blog-post.twig</code> (this must match the <code>Template</code> meta header from Step 1) in your theme directory.
-This template probably isn't very different from your default <code>index.twig</code>, it specifies ow your article pages will look like.
+This template probably isn't very different from your default <code>index.twig</code>, it specifies how your article pages will look like.
     </li>
     <li>
         Create a <code>blog.md</code> in your <code>content</code> folder and set its <code>Template</code> meta header to e.g. <code>blog</code>.
 Also create a <code>blog.twig</code> in your theme directory.
 This template will show a list of your articles, so you probably want to do something like this: